 Even with business strategies that are challenging, inspiring, bold, stimulating, data-driven and analyzed with the most sophisticated methods, they will be rendered pointless unless they can translate into effective action by modifying the way things are being done.

-Although the implementation capabilities plays an important role in having a strategy impact on results, this is not the only factor –the process by which the strategy was defined in the first place also has a considerable effect on our ability to transform it into action.
+Although the implementation capabilities play an important role in having a strategy impact on results, this is not the only factor –the process by which the strategy was defined in the first place also has a considerable effect on our ability to transform it into action.

 Here are five key points for implementing a strategy and ensuring it leads to results.